Division 35 Awards

 Florence L. Denmark Award for Contributions to Women and Aging

-The purpose of the Florence L. Denmark Award for Contributions to Women and Aging is to recognize scholarly or public policy accomplishments, or both, in the area of women and aging.
+The Florence L. Denmark Award for Contributions to Women and Aging recognizes scholarly or public policy accomplishments, or both, in the area of women and aging.

 Geis Memorial Award